dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 > often lies not with any international body, but with sovereign
 > states themselves (who will often disagree with each other)”

-- ... hence, the enforceability, the likelihood of action on norms, etc ... relies on the spread of a norm’s distribution.
+- Hence, the enforceability, the likelihood of action on norms, etc ... relies on the spread of a norm’s distribution.
 The less clear that polarization is exhibited among parties contesting some norm, given the Clausewitz definition of polarization applied to those parties’ interpretation of it, the less likely there is to be action.
 That is, if disparity among a norm’s interpretation occurs, it’s corresponding multi-variate distribution may either spread out over a large area of variables or be contained tightly.
 If there is